 This road trip makes it easy to travel sustainably, by making choices that are not only good for the environment but for local communities and cultures.
-Learn from Traditional Custodians, who have been living sustainably for generations, taste foods naturally adapted to this land, and be awed by the Red Centre’s ancient geology.
+Learn from Traditional Custodians, who have been living sustainably for generations, taste foods naturally adapted to this land, as you discover the Red Centre’s ancient geology.

 Day 1